-6. STARTING THE GAME.
+6. STARTING THE MATCH

-- (a) Prior to the commencement of play the field umpire shall consult the timekeepers as to time, and the captains as to readiness of the teams to start the game, and must inspect and approve the ball to be used. - (b) The field umpire shall blow his whistle and bounce the ball in the circle referred to in Law 1 (a) at the start of each quarter and after each goal has been kicked, except when a free kick has been given in accordance with the provisions of Law 17 (r).
+- (a) Prior to the commencement of play the field umpire shall consult the timekeepers as to time, and the captains as to readiness of the teams to start the match, and must inspect and approve the ball to be used. - (b) The field umpire shall blow his whistle and bounce the ball in the circle referred to in Law 1 (a) at the start of each quarter and after each goal has been kicked, except when a free kick has been given in accordance with the provisions of Law 17 (r).
 The ball shall be in play as soon as it is bounced, and once the ball touches the ground, in the act of bouncing, players are permitted to enter the circle. - (c) The field umpire has power to bounce the ball outside the circle or throw the ball in the air in the event of the ground being unsuitable. - (d) The field umpire shall report to the controlling body any club which is not ready to start at the appointed time.

-7. GOALS AND BEHINDS-WHEN WON.
+7. GOALS AND BEHINDS -WHEN SCORED

-- (a) A goal shall be won when a ball is kicked over the goal line by a player of the attacking side without touching any player or either of the goal posts.
-The fact that the ball while in transit has struck or touched an umpire shall not prevent the scoring of a goal.
-A goal shall count six points. - (b) A behind shall be won when the ball passes over the goal line after being touched by any player, or touches either of the goal posts, or is kicked or forced over the behind line, or passes over a goal post.
-A ball touching or passing over a behind post, shall be out of bounds.
-A behind shall count one point. - (c) The side kicking the greater number of points shall win the game.
-If the number of points scored are equal the match shall be drawn. - (d) Goal umpires shall be sole judges of goals and behinds, and their decision shall be final, except when the ball has become dead by decision of the field umpire. - (e) Goal umpires shall indicate a goal by waving two flags, and a behind by one flag.
-Before raising their flags to register a goal or behind they shall wait until the field umpire calls "All clear" or "Touched, all clear."
-A goal or behind given in accordance with the above cannot be annulled, unless the goal umpire immediately rectifies a mistake by notifying the field umpire before the ball is bounced in the centre if he has wrongly signalled a goal or before the ball is kicked off if he has wrongly signalled a behind. - (f) While the ball is on the ground and a player has his hand on it, if an opponent kicks the ball it shall be deemed to have been touched in transit, and if it goes over the goal or behind lines the field umpire shall call, "Touched," and shall give the "All clear" signal, and a behind shall be counted.
+- (a) Subject to the "All Clear" signal as provided in Law 7 (e), a goal shall be scored when the ball is kicked over the goal line by a player of the attacking side without touching a player or a goal post and a behind shall be scored in any other case when the ball passes over the goal line, or touches or passes over a goal post or passes over a behind line without touching a behind post.
+If a defending player kicks or takes the ball over the goal or behind line, a behind shall be scored.
+If the ball touches or passes over a behind post it shall be out of bounds.
+A goal shall count six points and a behind shall count one point. - (b) The fact that the ball, while in transit, has struck or touched an umpire shall not prevent the scoring of a goal or a behind.
+(Note: This would also apply to a trainer on his way to attend, or attending an injured player.) - (c) The side scoring the greater number of points shall win the match.
+If the points scored are equal the match shall be drawn. - (d) Goal umpires shall be sole judges of goals and behinds, and their decisions shall be final, except when the ball has become dead by decision of the field umpire. - (e) Goal umpires shall indicate a goal by waving two flags, and a behind by one flag.
+Before raising their flags to register a goal or behind they shall wait until the field umpire calls "All clear" or "Touched, all clear" Except as provided in Law 21 (b) a goal or behind given in accordance with the above cannot be annulled, unless the goal umpire immediately rectifies a mistake by notifying the field umpire before the ball is bounced in the centre if he has wrongly signaled a goal or before the ball is kicked off if he has wrongly signaled a behind.

+(f) While the ball is on the ground and a player has his hand on it, if an opponent kicks the ball it shall be deemed to have been touched in transit, and if it goes over the goal or behind lines the field umpire shall call, "Touched," and shall give the "All clear" signal, and a behind shall be counted.

-8. KICKING OFF FROM BEHIND.
+8. KICKING OFF FROM BEHIND